scottx611x/refinery-higlass-docker/README.md

 ### Releases:
 - `git tag -a vX.X.X && git push --tags`
-- A new docker image will be built and tagged with the corresponding tag of a tagged Travis build
+- A new docker image will be built and tagged with the corresponding tag